 FAQ coronacrisis: tips

-The measures to limit the spread of the coronavirus have enormous consequences for everyone in the arts and cultural sector.
-Organisations and self-employed people can make use of (financial) support for entrepreneurs offered by the government.
+The measures to limit the spread of the coronavirus had enormous consequences for everyone in the arts and cultural sector.
+Organisations and self-employed people could make use of (financial) support for entrepreneurs offered by the government.
 Specific measures have also been taken to support the cultural sector.
-Explore what you can do in order to get through this period as well as possible and so that you will be properly prepared to move forward in the near future.

 On this page